bottinida/gactt_2/README.md

     <li><strong>Models Applied:</strong> Random Forest, Boosting (GBM), Support Vector Machine (SVM - tuned and untuned), and Multinomial Logistic Regression</li>
 </ul>

-<h2>Methodology</h2>

-<p><strong>Introduction:</strong></p>
-<p>For this project, I analyzed consumer data from The Great American Taste Test event to uncover insights into roasting preferences.
-The objective was to create a predictive model that can suggest specific coffee roast levels for consumers based on various factors, including their coffee consumption habits, demographic details, and preference characteristics.
-This research offers a potential foundation for personalized recommendations in the specialty coffee market.</p>

 <h3>Data Collection and Preprocessing</h3>
-<p>The dataset, sourced from The Great American Taste Test, initially contained 4,042 observations with 118 variables, including demographic details and coffee tasting results.
-After filtering out missing values and irrelevant fields (e.g., comments), the dataset was reduced to 3,972 observations and 58 variables.
-The response variable, representing coffee roast preference (light, medium, dark, or no preference), was central to our analysis.</p>
+<p>The dataset initially contained 4,042 observations with 118 variables, including demographic details and coffee-tasting results.
+After filtering out missing values and irrelevant fields, the dataset was reduced to 3,972 observations and 58 variables.
+The response variable, representing coffee roast preference (light, medium, dark, or no preference), was central to my analysis.</p>

 <p><strong>Exploratory Data Analysis (EDA):</strong></p>
 <p>During the EDA phase, I used both graphical and statistical methods to uncover key relationships and insights within the data.
 Here are some of the highlights:</p>
 <ul>
     <li><strong>Correlation Analysis</strong>: I examined the relationships between demographic factors, coffee knowledge levels, and roast preferences.
-Notably, expertise level and coffee origin knowledge showed a mild inverse correlation with roast preference, while the overall favorite coffee attribute correlated positively.</li>
+Expertise level and coffee origin knowledge showed a mild inverse correlation with roast preference, while the overall favorite coffee attribute correlated positively.</li>
     <li><strong>Preference Distribution</strong>: Below is the distribution of preferences for each roast level, indicating distinct consumer inclinations for light, medium, and dark roasts.</li>
 </ul>